Ulterius/website/README.md

-# website
+# ulterius.io
-The source code for ulterius.xyz
+Source code for ulterius.io

+# How to build
+    npm install
+    gulp